 As I mentioned above, the kids and I spent our fair share of time at the children centres.
 Messy play sessions were always fun.
 Use your child’s toys and old kitchen utensils, bottles, tins to create a theme.
 The theme could be colour, textures, seasons, fairy tales, and sports; whatever you think will intrigue your child.
 Puzzles, building blocks and colouring books shouldn’t’ be over looked.

 You could tie in water play with bath time.
 In the bath, add water toys containers of different size.
 Slime baths are super fun be sure it’s environmentally safe.

-While practising social distancing, going into wide open spaces for fresh air and exercise is good for all round wellbeing.
+While practising social distancing, going into wide open spaces like your local parks for fresh air and exercise is good for all round wellbeing.
 However, keep your distance from other visitors AND don’t try to meet up with friends .
 While on your walkabout you can choose to spot things.
 You can spot trees , flowers , birds , bugs or all of the above.
 There are website where you can information on how to identify what you are looking for.